 How does it work?

-A small number of schools will be able to participate in a series of live sessions.
+A small number of schools will be able to participate in a series of live sessions from spring term into the Summer.
 Schools can also opt to receive the tasks and recordings of sessions.

 What will the programme cover?

 The programme will introduce topics that students will not usually have covered in school.
 Content will cover humanities, and the sciences.

 Each session involves a short assignment to be completed before hand.
 This usually involves reading, a video/podcast or research.